japila-books/spark-sql-internals/docs/spark-sql-LogicalPlanStats.md

 stats: Statistics
 ----

-`stats` gets the link:spark-sql-Statistics.adoc[statistics] from <<statsCache, statsCache>> if already computed.
-Otherwise, `stats` branches off per whether link:spark-sql-cost-based-optimization.adoc#spark.sql.cbo.enabled[cost-based optimization is enabled] or not.
+`stats` gets the spark-sql-Statistics.md[statistics] from <<statsCache, statsCache>> if already computed.
+Otherwise, `stats` branches off per whether spark-sql-cost-based-optimization.md#spark.sql.cbo.enabled[cost-based optimization is enabled] or not.

 [NOTE]
 ====
-Cost-based optimization is enabled when link:spark-sql-properties.adoc#spark.sql.cbo.enabled[spark.sql.cbo.enabled] configuration property is turned on, i.e. `true`, and is disabled by default.
+Cost-based optimization is enabled when spark-sql-properties.md#spark.sql.cbo.enabled[spark.sql.cbo.enabled] configuration property is turned on, i.e. `true`, and is disabled by default.

 ---